Saumya-Divyanjalee/Saumya-Divyanjalee/README.md

 💡 <b>Passionate</b> about coding, software engineering, and turning ideas into reality.<br>
 🎓 Studying <b>Software Engineering & Computer Science</b> at the Institute of Software Engineering (IJSE).<br>
 ☕ Big fan of <b>Java</b> and always exploring new technologies.<br>
-🌱 Continuously learning: <b>Java, HTML, CSS, JavaScript, JavaFX, MySQL</b>, and more programming languages.<br>
+🌱 Continuously learning across the full stack — backend, frontend, mobile, and AI/ML.<br>
 🎨 Love to combine code with <b>UI design</b>, and enjoy <b>creative writing</b> for projects and ideas.<br>
 💬 Open to <b>collaboration</b>, volunteering, or fun tech discussions.<br>
 ✉️ Reach me at: <b>saumyadivyanjalee529@gmail.com</b>.<br>